 Based on the work by Chisti on sparged bioreactors and the empirical equations on bubble formation frequency obtained from Goda et al., it is estimated that as the bubbles break the surface, they should have a diameter of less than 7 millimeters to reduce cell death.
-Using this target maximum bubble diameter, sweeps on the COMSOL model parameters were performed on the model until solutions were found that reduced the ECD as the bubble broke the surface to below 7 millimeters and AR close to 1, which represents an ideal sphere.
+Using this target maximum bubble diameter, sweeps on the COMSOL model parameters were performed on the model until solutions were found that reduced the ECD as the bubble broke the surface to between 7 and 20 millimeters, and an AR close to 1, which represents an ideal sphere.

 From there, we found several model solutions, and of these we selected a single solution based on ease-of-production and the cost of manufacture.
 Below, you can see the AR and ECD values for the selected solution:

 Bubble ECD and AR values obtained from optimized solution vs. three previous bioreactor settings results.

 The figure compares the optimized AR and ECD values to those of previously obtained physical test data.
 Finally, below is the model solution we obtained, with two bubble airlift inlets and displays the velocity magnitude and the bubbles breaking at the free surface.

 - Core Functionality 59

 - Interfacing 36